Kotlin/kotlin-spec/docs/src/md/kotlin.core/expressions.md

 ### Introduction {-}

-Expressions (together with [statements][Statements]) are one of the main building blocks of any program, as they represent ways to *compute* program values or *control* the program execution flow.
+Expressions (together with [statements][Statements-statements]) are one of the main building blocks of any program, as they represent ways to *compute* program values or *control* the program execution flow.

 In Kotlin, an expression may be *used as a statement* or *used as an expression* depending on the context.
-As all expressions are valid [statements][Statements], standalone expressions may be used as single statements or inside code blocks.
+As all expressions are valid [statements][Statements-statements], standalone expressions may be used as single statements or inside code blocks.

 An expression is used as an expression, if it is encountered in any position where a statement is not allowed, for example, as an operand to an operator or as an immediate argument for a function call.
 An expression is used as a statement if it is encountered in any position where a statement is allowed.

 Some expressions are allowed to be used as statements, only if certain restrictions are met; this may affect the semantics, the compile-time type information or/and the safety of these expressions.

+[Statements-statements]: #statements-statements

 ### Constant literals